By Léa Petit-Tung, Paris (currently in Hamburg)

 Communication is the Key

-Industrie-Contact is a mid-sized, family-like company, with a both friendly and efficient atmosphere.
+Industrie-Contact (IC) is a mid-sized, family-like company, with a both friendly and efficient atmosphere.
 I’m really impressed with the way everyone works in communication with one another.
 And we all know that good communication is key for a healthy company.